Remember when you were young and you would ask your parents why you had to do something? Was their typical response ‘because I said so’?

 - asset buyers – if you’ve sold an asset, such as a house, the ATO can require the buyer to pay the ATO first

 The person holding your money does not need your permission to pay your funds to the ATO – in fact, it’s a crime for them not to comply with the ATO’s notice.

 The ability to issue these notices is a pretty big stick that the ATO can wield, and the threat of a garnishee notice is usually enough to coerce you into finding another way to pay, or defer, the tax debt.

 Director Penalty Notice

-Where a company doesn’t pay its liabilities for pay as you go (PAYG) withholding, or its superannuation guarantee charge (SCG) by the due date, the directors of that company automatically become liable for a penalty that is equal to the amount the company should have paid.
+Where a company doesn’t pay its liabilities for pay as you go (PAYG) withholding, the superannuation guarantee charge (SCG) or GST by the due date, the directors of that company automatically become liable for a penalty that is equal to the amount the company should have paid.